pctmoraes/lass/README.md

 3 - Use the ls and wc commands in a command pipeline.

 4 - Write a shell script named latest_warnings.sh that prints the latest 5 warnings from the /var/log/bootstrap.log file.

+5 - Introduction to crontab, cron jobs and crond